selfage/service_handler/README.md

 SessionExtractor.SESSION_LONGEVITY = 30 * 24 * 60 * 60 * 1000; // milliseconds
 // Configure routing and start server.
 ```

+## Session validation error

+All `AuthedServiceHandler`s registered with `registerAuthed()` will validate incoming requests' `signedSession` field, and either catch validation errors or proceed to the implemented `AuthedServiceHandler`s.
+For any validatoin error caught, we will return the 401 error code to the client, regardless of missing session, invalid signature or expired timestamp.